AlexHRuf/Overhypothesis-formation-in-new-caledonian-crows/README.md

 # How to run the .ipynb scripts using Julia
-First, you will need to install Julia: **https://julialang.org/downloads/** Once julia is installed on your machine, you can run it by entering "julia" in the terminal.
-For further information about getting started in Julia and how it differes from other languages see: **https://docs.julialang.org/en/v1/manual/getting-started/**.
+First, you will need to install Julia: **https://julialang.org/downloads/** Once Julia is installed on your machine, you can run it by entering "julia" in the terminal.
+For further information on getting started in Julia and how it differs from other languages see: **https://docs.julialang.org/en/v1/manual/getting-started/**.

 Next, you will need to install IJulia by following the instructions here: **https://github.com/JuliaLang/IJulia.jl**.
 Once successfully installed you will be able to run a Julia kernel in Jupyter Notebook.